Positive Behavioral Interventions and Supports (PBIS)

 The nature of positive behavior supports allows each campus to focus on their specific issues and goals.
 The process allows each campus to identify unique goals to address needs that were identified through data.
 An assessment that reflects the process is the Benchmarks of Quality (BoQ).
 Let’s take a look at the critical elements.

-Effective Procedures for Dealing with Discipline The campus develops a process that it will use to consistently address behavior.
+- Effective Procedures for Dealing with Discipline The campus develops a process that it will use to consistently address behaviors.
 This process is defined and is represented in a written format.
 Student behaviors are defined for campus consistency.
 The referral process has been developed and communicated to all stakeholders.

-Data Entry Campus discipline data is collected and analyzed regularly.
+- Data Entry Campus discipline data is collected and analyzed regularly.
 Data is used to refine and direct PBIS actions.
-Data is shared with staff.
+Data is shared with the staff.

-Expectations and Rules Expectations are developed and taught to staff and students.
-Rules are developed and connected to the expectations.
+- Expectations and Rules Expectations are developed and taught to staff and students.
+Rules are developed and connected to expectations.
 Work in this phase is posted in common areas and classrooms.
-Staff has input on the development phase and is expected to support the expectations and rules.
+School staff have input on the development phase and is expected to support the expectations and rules.

-Recognition Reinforcement and recognition is connected to the rules and expectations.
+- Recognition Reinforcement and recognition are connected to the rules and expectations.
 All staff and all students are involved.
 Students are involved in the plan.
 Data supports decisions on incentives.

-Classroom Systems The plan moves into the classroom.
+- Classroom Systems The plan moves into the classroom.
 Rules and expectations are evident.
-Praise is an on going component for every classroom.
+Praise is an ongoing component of every classroom.
 Data is integrated into the referral process.
-Classrooms reflect support of the school wide plan.
+Classrooms reflect support of the schoolwide plan.

-Evaluation Students and staff are given the opportunity to give feedback on the process.
-Elements for evaluation are identified for formal and informal assessment.
+- Evaluation Students and staff are given the opportunity to give feedback on the process.
+Elements for evaluation are identified for formal and informal assessments.

 Read more about the PBIS process at www.pbis.org.